tmcginn/tutorials/hol/Lab400/content.md

 - This tells us that customers that are home owner with 2 - 3 children generally have good credit.

 - At this point we can drill to the individual customer_ids and execute a marketing campaign, or do further analysis.
 The wide variety of visualizations combined with Oracle Machine Learning offer endless ways to identify interesting data patterns that support a wide variety of business applications.
 In this case Emma can focus her limited marketing budget on activities that maximize the effectiveness of sales promotions.

+## Conclusion

+Congratulations!
+You have completed the lab.